open-ephys/gui-docs/source/User-Manual/Plugins/Probe-Viewer.rst

 .. image:: ../../_static/images/plugins/probeviewer/probeviewer-03.png
   :alt: Probe Viewer with anatomy overlay

-Using this feature requires that a :ref:`neuropix-pxi` plugin is upstream of the Probe Viewer.
+Using this feature requires that a :ref:`neuropixelspxi` plugin is upstream of the Probe Viewer.

 This information can be sent to the Probe Viewer in at least two ways: